bottlepy/bottle/apidoc/tutorial_app.rst

         else:
             return {'Task': result[0]}

-As you can, that is fairly simple: Just return a regular Python dictionary and Bottle will convert it automatically into a JSON object prior to sending.
+As you can, that is fairly simple: just return a regular Python dictionary and Bottle will convert it automatically into a JSON object prior to sending.
 So if you e.g. call "http://localhost/json1" Bottle should in this case return the JSON object ``{"Task": ["Read A-byte-of-python to get a good introduction into Python"]}``.